 Often, chronograph dials can be overly busy and consequently difficult to read, but this is one of the most elegant and simple we have seen on any chronograph.
-It is beautifully symmetrical, well balanced and proportioned.
-The dial itself in ivory cream contrasts wonderfully with the pink gold case and original pink gilt ‘leaf’ hands and facetted ‘arrowhead’ hour indices.
-It is signed with the correct period Jaeger signature.
+It is beautifully symmetrical, well balanced and well proportioned.
+The dial itself in ivory cream contrasts wonderfully with the yellow gold case, original gilt ‘leaf’ hands and facetted ‘arrowhead’ hour indices and is signed with the correct period Jaeger signature.
 In essence, this is a highly sophisticated and highly elegant dial – all the Jaeger brand represents.

-The dial also carries a blue outer tachymeter scale which can be used to compute speed, based on travel time, or measure distance based on speed.
-The black seconds scale is divided into fifths of a second which gives the dial a slightly more technical look, but by no means excessively so.
+The dial carries a blue outer tachymeter scale which can be used to compute speed, based on travel time, or measure distance based on speed and a black seconds scale which is divided into fifths of a second.
+These give the dial a slightly technical look, but by no means excessively so.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

-As can be seen, just like the rest of this watch, the movement is amazingly clean and well cared for.
+As can be seen, the movement is amazingly clean and well cared for.
 Generally speaking, a watch movement of this age will begin to show some tarnishing on some of its surfaces caused by moisture.
 However, this movement has been kept in tip-top condition through regular servicing and proper care and attention.
 Again, along with the condition of the rest of the watch, the movement indicates this watch has been treated with all the proper care it deserves.

 With proper care and attention, we can see this watch lasting another lifetime of faithful service.